|AITech Solutions Home Site Map Support Contact Us Website & Servers|

 |Apache Tutorial Topics: Apache Web Server introduction, Apache Redirection guide with examples|

-The Apache HTTP Server is a Popular, Free, Open Source, Multiplatform Server that acording to netcraft (2005) is used by over 60% of web sites.
+The Apache HTTP Server is a Popular, Free, Open Source, Multi-platform Server that according to netcraft.com as of March 2014 is used by over 38.6% of web sites.
 It is highly customizable with its own built in directives and by add on modules.
 Our goal here is to provide help with the more popular questions and to provide a deeper but easy to understand guide for the more complex and confusing issues and resolutions.
 Use the links at the top and on the right pane to navigate through the topics.
 On this page we provide current release information and an overview on how to configure the Apache HTTP server.
 In the second article of this series we look into URL redirection and how to handle this on an Apache server.